 Proof of English proficiency is not required for applicants who have graduated from an American high school.
 Otherwise, you must submit one of the following:

-- A minimum score of 477 on the Test of English as a Foreign Language (TOEFL), or 57 on the internet-based test.
+- A minimum score of 477 on the Test of English as a Foreign Language (TOEFL), or 57 on the internet-based test (official TOEFL score report may be sent directly to CCD by indicating the Institution Code 4137 when taking the exam).

 - An official International English Language Testing System (IELTS) score of 5.5 or higher.